CanyonCasa/Help/github.md

      ***git push origin master***
   8. Go to Github and verify changes.

+# Updating a Local Repository

+  All these actions assume you are located in the local repo directory of choice.

+  ### To sync with remote repo (i.e. copy latest files to local repo)

+  git pull

+  ### To see status of local repository (i.e. pending changes)

+  git status

+  ### To stage files for upload

+  git add .
+  or
+  git add <filename>

+  ### To commit

+  git commit -m "commit comment"

+  ### To upload to remote repo

+  git push

 # Removing A Github Repository Fork

   1. Go to Github account.